State Board of Licensure for Architects, Professional Engineers and Professional Land Surveyors: Development and Building Review Process Guidelines

 The State Board of Licensure for Architects, Professional Engineers and Professional Land Surveyors created a task force in response to the friction created between licensed engineers and surveyors, and government; when governments question professional judgment in the course of exercising government responsibility to properly review work in order to protect the health, safety, and welfare of the public.
 The task force consists of both public and private sector representatives.

-Engineering and land surveying are both classified as professions and regulated by Colorado law under Sections 12-25-101 through 119 and 12-25-201 through 219, C.R.S.
-These statutes define the qualifications and procedures necessary to obtain the state issued license to practice these professions, define the services that may only be performed by these licensed professionals, and create a code of practice that governs the activities of these professionals in the performance of their duties.
+Engineering and land surveying are both classified as professions and regulated by Colorado law.
+These laws define the qualifications and procedures necessary to obtain the state issued license to practice these professions, define the services that may only be performed by these licensed professionals, and create a code of practice that governs the activities of these professionals in the performance of their duties.

 The task force discussed various issues and, in response, developed these guidelines to assist local government and private sector representatives in developing good management and better understanding of the development and building review processes in order to facilitate timely review procedures and to minimize and resolve differences between a reviewing entity and an applicant.